 Winter: 9:15 AM – 12:15 PM

-In addition to a paid staff running programming for children in this age group, we will also have a Shinshin (Israeli post-high school ambassador) helping to run games, lessons, and activities geared towards this age group.
+In addition to a paid staff running monthly programming for children in this age group, we will also have a Shinshin (Israeli post-high school ambassador) helping to run games, lessons, and activities.

 Please note that children cannot be left unattended in the hallways of the school.